Philio/GoMySQL/README.markdown

 The port will default to 3306.
 The socket will default to /var/run/mysql/mysql.sock (Debian/Ubuntu).

-Returns true on success or false on failure, error number and description can be retrieved for failure description (see error handling section)
+Returns os.Error, error number and description can be retrieved for failure description (see error handling section)

 Example: